Ten Things Every New Mother Should Have

-- 314.454.KIDS (5437) is a phone line staffed by pediatric nurses from St. Louis Children’s Hospital.
-It is a great resource for questions about growth, sleep or your baby’s health.
+- The Family Resource Center at St. Louis Children’s Hospital is a great resource for questions about growth, sleep or your baby’s health.

 - Kid Care, St. Louis Children’s Hospital’s free app to help diagnose pediatric symptoms, is available for the iPhone and the Android Market.

 - StLouisChildrens.org is a trusted website for all your child’s healthcare needs.

 - My Child Is Sick!
 Expert Advice for Managing Common Illnesses and Injuries by Barton D. Schmitt, MD